Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Generate a 3D model'), resource ('from 2-4 reference images'), and key constraint ('taken from different angles').
-It explicitly distinguishes from sibling 'image_to_3d' by noting 'significantly better geometry than single-image input,' establishing a clear differentiation.
+The description clearly states the specific action ('Generate a 3D model') from specific inputs ('2-4 reference images taken from different angles') and explicitly distinguishes it from the sibling tool 'image_to_3d' by noting it 'Produces significantly better geometry than single-image input.'
+This provides clear differentiation from alternatives.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.